AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_ios.md

 Call `joinChannel` to create and join a channel.
 App clients that pass the same channel name join the same channel.

-**5. Publish and subscribe to audio and video in the channel** After joining a channel, a host can publish audio and video and subscribe other hosts in the channel.
+**5. Publish and subscribe to audio and video in the channel** After joining a channel,  both hosts can publish video and audio stream to the channel and subscribe to each other.

-**6. Subscribe to audio and video in the channel** The role of audience can only subscribe to all hosts in the channel, you can call `setClientRole` to switch the client role to host.

 For an app client to join a channel, you need the following information:

 - The App ID: A randomly generated string provided by Agora for identifying your app.
 You can get the App ID from [Agora Console](https://console.agora.io).
 - The user ID: The unique identifier of a user.
 You need to specify the user ID yourself, and ensure that it is unique in the channel.
 - A token: In a test or production environment, your app client retrieves tokens from your server.
 For rapid testing, you can use a temporary token with a validity period of 24 hours.
-- The channel name: A string that identifies the channel for live streaming.
+- The channel name: A string that identifies the channel.

 ## Prerequisites